joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

-Before diving into what makes up a portfolio management system, it is important to understand why we need a system to manage projects throughout their life-cycle in addition to the frameworks we use to manage the projects individually (like Scrum, Kanban, etc.)
+Before diving into what makes up a portfolio management system, it is important to understand why we need a system to manage projects throughout their life-cycle in addition to the frameworks we use to manage the projects individually (like Scrum, Kanban, etc).

 ## Why do we need a system?